unifio/terraform-aws-vpc/README.md

 - `stack_item_label` - Short form identifier for this stack.
 This value is used to create the "Name" resource tag for resources created by this stack item, and also serves as a unique key for re-use.
 - `stack_item_fullname` - Long form descriptive name for this stack item.
 This value is used to create the "application" resource tag for resources created by this stack item.
+- `vpc_attach` - Specifies whether the VPG should be associated with a VPC.
+Valid value: 0 or 1.
+Defaults to 0 (unattached).
 - `vpc_id` - The VPC to associate the VPG with.

 ### Usage